sensedeep/custom-metrics/README.md

 ### SenseDeep

-[SenseDeep](https://www.sensedeep.com) can be used to view CustomMetrics graphs and data.
+[SenseDeep](https://www.sensedeep.com) can be used to view CustomMetrics with graphical dashboards and widgets.
 You can also create alarms and receive alert notifications based on CustomMetric data expressions.

+### Blog Articles

+Here is a collection of articles that can help you on your way with Custom Metrics

+Topic|Link
+-|-
+Intro to Custom Metrics | [https://www.sensedeep.com/blog/posts/stories/custom-metrics.html](https://www.sensedeep.com/blog/posts/stories/custom-metrics.html)
+Custom Metrics with IoT | [https://www.embedthis.com/blog/ioto/ioto-metrics.html](https://www.embedthis.com/blog/ioto/ioto-metrics.html).

 ### Contact